KarlsruheGraphGeneration/KaGen/README.md

 - `-f metis`: Metis graph format
 - `-f hmetis`: hMetis hypergraph format
 - `-f dot`: GraphViz dot file (add `-C` to include vertex coordinates for 2D graph generators)
-- `-f coordinates -C`: Text file containing vertex coordinates
+- `-f coordinates`: Text file containing vertex coordinates

 If you want each PE to write its edges to a seperate file, use the `--distributed-output` flag.